rsdoiel/antenna/planet.md

 ---

-## Gaza rescuers say 25 killed by Israeli fire
+## Israeli fire kills at least 72 in Gaza, rescuers say

 date: 2025-06-19, from: RTÉ News